babelouest/hoel/README.md

 ### Simple json queries

 Hoel allows to use json objects for simple queries with `jansson` library.
-In the simple json queries, a json object called `json_t * j_query` used to generate the query.
+In the simple json queries, a json object called `json_t * j_query` is used to generate the query.

+All `json_t *` returned and updated values must be free after use.

 A `j_query` has the following form:
 ```javascript